NewmanHouse/newmanhouse.github.io/README.md

 # Cathsoc Birmingham Website

-The source code for the CathSoc Birmingham website.
+The source code for the Newman House website.

 ## Instructions